 The H.248 MG is triggered by the MGC to create two terminations, whereby the bearer for the first termination is secured by the use of TLS.
 In the RD for this termination the MG also receives the fingerprint of the UE’s certificate.

-The call flow shows the setup of the TCP-connection as well as the TLS handshake on the first termination.
+The call flow (Figure II.2) shows the setup of the TCP-connection as well as the TLS handshake on the first termination.
 The self-signed certificate received from the UE is verified by the use of the fingerprint.
 After the TLS handshake is finished, application data may flow between the UE and the remote call session endpoint.
 In the message flow presented here the MG will forward these data in the TCP-proxy mode.

-{Editor’s note: Call flow will assume TCP-proxy mode.
-Call flow might need to be adapted after applicable TCP-mode is clarified}
+Figure II.2 – Example call flow, setup of a TLS to non-TLS IWF

+An example for bearer connection release is depicted by Figure II.3.
+UE-1 initiates the release by sending a TLS-alert(close_notify).

+Figure II.3 – Example call flow, release of a TLS to non-TLS IWF, release initiated by UE-1

+Figure II.4 shows the traffic call flow in case the release of the bearer connection is initiated on the non-TLS connection.
+In the shown example UE-2 initiates the closure of the TCP connection by sending a TCP-FIN.
+The example assumes that the connection has been setup as shown in Figure II.2.

-Figure I.2 – Example call flow
+Figure II.4 – Example call flow, release of a TLS to non-TLS IWF, release initiated by UE-2

+II.2 TLS to non-TLS IWF, subsequent bearer connection setup